JJAllanLLC/LostPhones/LostPhones-Premium-Guide.md

 **For iPhone Users (Apple Devices) - Best tools for preventing future loss and speeding up recovery on iPhones.**

 - **AirTag** — The most reliable tracker for iPhones.
 If your phone goes missing again, you'll see its last known location instantly through Find My.
-[AFFILIATE LINK]
+[Buy Apple AirTag here](https://amzn.to/4rL89t6)
 - **AirTag-Compatible Phone Case** — A protective case with a built-in AirTag slot so you never forget the tracker at home.
-[AFFILIATE LINK]
+[Buy AirTag-Compatible iPhone Case here](https://amzn.to/4oIuSTY)
 - **AirTag Keychain / Luggage Holder** — Great for wallets, bags, backpacks, and anything else you want to keep tabs on.
-[AFFILIATE LINK]
+[Buy AirTag Keychain Holder here](https://amzn.to/44fTts4)

 **For Android Users - Reliable trackers and accessories that integrate smoothly with Android devices.**

 - **Samsung SmartTag 2** — Works seamlessly with Samsung Galaxy devices.
 Lets you locate your phone or items through SmartThings Find.
-[AFFILIATE LINK]
+[Buy Samsung SmartTag 2 here](https://amzn.to/44hLxqh)
 - **Tile Tracker** — A cross-platform tracker compatible with most Android phones.
 Perfect for keys, bags, or keeping your phone findable through the Tile app.
-[AFFILIATE LINK]
-- **Combo Phone Case + Tile Holder** — For Android users who want a case that always keeps their tracker attached.
-[AFFILIATE LINK]
+[Buy Tile Pro Tracker here](https://amzn.to/44cioN9)

 - These small upgrades make your next lost-phone situation far easier to handle — and in many cases, prevent it entirely.